 How to prepare bulgur wheat

-If you haven’t used bulgur wheat before and are wondering what on earth I am talking about (doesn’t this stuff have to be boiled first?) you may be surprised to know that all you need to prepare bulgur wheat is some boiling water (boil it in a kettle) – bulgur wheat, much like couscous, needs to rehydrate only.
+If you haven’t used bulgur wheat before and are wondering what on earth I am talking about (doesn’t this stuff have to be boiled first?) you may be surprised to know that bulgur wheat does not require cooking.
+All you need to do is soak it in hot water (boil it in a kettle) – bulgur wheat, much like couscous, needs to rehydrate only.
 So it’s easy, convenient and the perfect addition to a healthy, satisfying winter salad meal!

-I am linking this recipe up with Recipe Redux.
-This month’s challenge was to create a nutritious, colourful holiday season recipe – I believe there is always room on the table for nutritious dishes, whatever the occasion, and this vibrant Brussels Sprouts salad would make an ideal healthy addition to a Thanksgiving/Christmas party menu.
+I am linking up this brussel sprouts salad recipe with Recipe Redux.
+This month’s challenge was to create a nutritious, colourful holiday season recipe.
+I believe there is always room on the table for nutritious dishes, whatever the occasion, and this vibrant brussel sprouts salad would make an ideal healthy addition to a Thanksgiving/Christmas party menu.

 - 1/3 cup bulgur wheat

-- 80 g gherkins/pickled cornichons, sliced or finely chopped
+- 80 g gherkins/dill pickles sliced or finely chopped

-- 1 small red onion, sliced or finely chopped
+- 1 small red onion thinly sliced or finely chopped

 - 1 tablespoon Dijon mustard